hellbox/srob-migration/content/reviews/the-one-where-we-talk-about-books-and-sitcoms.md

 name = "The one where we talk about books and sitcoms" title = "The one where we talk about books and sitcoms" dek = "Hanya Yanagihara and Diane Williams offer a certain kind of prosperity in their novels, that Jack Chelgren felt obligated to investigate.
-He started with the TV show Friends." type = "Review"facebookauto = "What do the novels \"A Little Life\" and \"Fine, Fine, Fine, Fine, Fine\" have in common with the TV show Friends?" twitterauto = "The one where we review Hanya Yanagihara and Diane Williams together." reviews_byline = ["writers/jack-chelgren.md"] reviews_books = ["books/a-little-life.md", "books/fine-fine-fine-fine-fine.md"]
+He started with the TV show Friends." type = "Review" facebookauto = "What do the novels \"A Little Life\" and \"Fine, Fine, Fine, Fine, Fine\" have in common with the TV show Friends?" twitterauto = "The one where we review Hanya Yanagihara and Diane Williams together." reviews_byline = ["writers/jack-chelgren.md"] reviews_books = ["books/a-little-life.md", "books/fine-fine-fine-fine-fine.md"]